justsudheerpaliwal/mountain-travel/README.md

 # mountain-travel

-A minimalistic landing page for a mountain travel planner kind of an organizaion build on html5 and css 3.
+A minimalistic and responsive landing page for a mountain travel planner kind of an organizaion build on html5 and css3 relying heavily on flexboxes.